EvanJSP215/Schedulesync/README.md

 # <img src="Asset/sync_logo.png" width="60" />ScheduleSync

-Welcome to **Schedule Synce**, a small-business oriented client management and organization system.
+Welcome to **Schedule Sync**, a small-business oriented client management and organization system.
 (Due to privacy and sensitive data concerns, only the frontend of this project will be pushed).

 If a Demo is required, please let me know in advance!